- Lead author Dr. Robert Ursano reports rates and predictors of suicide attempts in U.S. Army during the wars in

 Army STARRS investigators are looking for factors that help protect a Soldier’s mental health and factors that put a Soldier’s mental health at risk.
-Army STARRS will run through June 2015.
+Army STARRS ran from July 2009 through June 2015.
 During that time, research findings were reported to senior Army leadership as the findings became available so the Army had the ability to apply them to ongoing health promotion, risk reduction, and suicide prevention efforts.
-Because promoting mental health and reducing suicide risk are important for all Americans; the findings from Army STARRS will benefit not only Servicemembers but the nation as a whole.
+Because promoting mental health and reducing suicide risk are important for all Americans; the findings from Army STARRS will benefit not only Service members but the nation as a whole.

 Soldier confidentiality is essential to Army STARRS.
 Because this research explores several very personal topics, answers are held in the strictest confidence.
 Any information that could be used to identify a Soldier is removed from responses and other study information.
 Each individual's responses are combined with the responses from other study participants.
 Researchers analyze the combined information to find ways to improve Soldiers' overall mental health.
 A participant's answers arenever shared with anyone in the Army unless the Soldier indicates that s/he is in imminent danger of self-harm or harming someone else.